d3fc/d3fc/packages/d3fc-series/README.md

 * [Grouped](#grouped)
 * [Stacked](#stacked)

-This packages contains a number of D3 components that render various standard series types.
+This package contains a number of D3 components that render various standard series types.
 They all share a common API, with the typical configuration requiring x and y scales together with a number of value accessors.
-There are SVG and Canvas versions of each series type, sharing the same configuration properties.
+There are SVG, Canvas and WebGL versions of each series type, sharing the same configuration properties.

 ### General API